-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- | A mirror job: everything the worker needs to back-fill one artifact into the

 mirror target.
-The version was already gated by the rules at serve time (when
+The version was gated by the rules at serve time (when the job was

-bytes, verifies them against the __serve-time-admitted__ integrity digest the job
+bytes, verifies them against the digests of the artifact that re-evaluation

 -}